 Continuous structures have no simple rules available to calculate the maximum moment positions of any moving load system.
 Long trucks also pose a problem since many sets of "effective" axles can exist within the same truck if the truck is longer than the total bridge length or has many sets of axles of varying weight.
 For these reasons, a SAP2000 line-girder analysis is the best method available to determine the maximum moments generated by an arbitrary truck.
 Using the line-girder analysis techniques discussed in Chapter 3, output of maximum positive and negative moments can be generated at each node or output segment of the structure.
-A simple search through the SAP2000 output will give the maximum positive moments at that support.
+A simple search through the SAP2000 output will give the maximum positive moment on any span, as required.
+Looking at the SAP2000 output at any interior supports of continuous structures will give the maximum negative moments at that support.
 These moment values are tabulated with their location along the element length, giving the user the point within the structure at which the maximum moment occurs.